oscarsandford/chiptune-generation/README.md

-# Chiptune Track Extension and Generation using Markov chains
+# Chiptune Extension and Generation using Markov Chains

 ## Background
 This course project, completed in Spring 2022, surveyed and implemented chiptune/8-bit track extension and generation using Markov chain techniques.
 Starting in April 2022, this project moved towards open source development in order to refine its various components.